cesarArtezan/katacoda-scenarios-1/mongodb/step2.md

 # Database
 A database is a set of collections (tables).
 Each databse is physically stored as files on the host filesystem.
 A single MongoDB instance can host multiple databases.
 It is equivalent to an RDBMS schema.
 To see which databases currently exist type `show dbs`{{execute}}. by default you will see the `local` and `admin` databases.
-These are specal databases that we will not conver in this tutorial.
+These are specal databases that we will not cover in this tutorial.

 # Collection